-(a) Erosion and Sediment Control [and construction site waste(s)] Compliance.
-If the city finds that erosion [and,] sediment[, and construction site waste(s)] controls are not preventing accelerated erosion and removing sediment[,] and [construction site] waste[(s)] prior to [the drainage leaving the construction site [by means of drainage, wind or human forces], the city may direct the owner or his/her agent by written order to implement additional erosion[, sediment and construction site waste(s)] control measures to prevent said soil erosion and sediment[, and waste construction site waste(s)] migration.
-[If the City finds that a property owner has caused sediment or construction site wastes to leave a site, the City may direct the owner or his/her agent by written order to remove the sediment and construction site waste(s).]
-If immediate additional erosion and sediment [control or repair controls and construction site waste(s) containment] is necessary, the owner or his/her agent shall be verbally notified with a followup written confirmation occurring later.
+(a) [Erosion and Sediment Control Construction Site]

+Compliance.
+If the City finds that [erosion sediment controls are not preventing accelerated erosion and removing sediment and waste prior to the drainage leaving the construction site, the site is not in compliance with the Construction General Permit and that stormwater controls will not prevent sediment and waste from entering the City's drainage system and/or leaving the construction site] the city may direct the owner or his/her agent by written order to [implement additional erosion control measures to prevent said soil erosion and sediment and waste migration come into compliance].
+If [immediate additional erosion and sediment control or repair is necessary deficiencies are required to be mitigated], the owner or his/her agent shall be verbally notified with a follow-up written confirmation occurring later.
 It shall be the duty of the owner or his/her agent to immediately take all necessary steps to prevent such migration of sediment and waste off the premises or from entering receiving waters.
 Delivery of an order by the city to the owner or his/her agent shall be deemed to be notice thereof, and binding upon the owner.
 An owner's or his/her agent's failure to substantially comply with the order shall subject that owner to the penalty provisions of this ordinance.